 Health Benefits of Consuming Pumpkin This Fall

-‘Tis the season for homemade soups and breads, many of which contain pumpkin in one way or another.
+‘Tis the season for homemade soups and bread, many of which contain pumpkin in one way or another.
 Pumpkin contains many nutrients you may not have known.
-Pumpkin can be found in the form of breads, soups, protein shakes, pies, and porridges.
-Here is a list of why you shouldn’t think twice about incorporating pumpkin into your diet.
+Pumpkin can be found in the form of bread, soups, protein shakes, pies, and porridges.
+In addition, here is a list of why you shouldn’t think twice about incorporating pumpkin into your diet.

-Rich in Carotenoids: Pumpkin contains beta-carotenes, which are types of carotenoids that convert to Vitamin A, which the body highly values.
+Pumpkin contains beta-carotene, which is a type of carotenoids that convert to Vitamin A, which the body highly values.
 Carotenoids are the pigment found in most vivid-colored fruits and vegetables.
 These important nutrients help in the function of white blood cells, which aid the immune system in fighting off infections.
 Studies have shown they help prevent cancer -forming cells.
-Carotenoids are friends of your eyes as well.
+In other words, Carotenoids are friends of your eyes as well.
 They work with your retinas to improve eyesight, including night vision.
 (WebMD)

-Good source of Fiber: Pumpkin has 7 grams of fiber per cup, which can lead you well on your way to your daily serving of about 20-30 grams a day.
-Fiber promotes proper bowel movements, and prevents constipation (MayoClinic).
-Fiber helps regulate your blood sugar and keep you fuller for longer (WebMD).
+Pumpkin has 7 grams of fiber per cup, which can lead you well on your way to your daily serving of about 20-30 grams a day.
+Fiber promotes proper bowel movements and prevents constipation (MayoClinic).
+As a result, it helps regulate your blood sugar and keep you fuller for longer (WebMD).

-High in Vitamin C: Increased consumption of Vitamin C levels are known to aid in preventing colds as well as promote bone and tissue growth (WebMD).
+Increased consumption of Vitamin C levels is known to aid in preventing colds as well as promote bone and tissue growth (WebMD).
 Vitamin C is a water-soluble vitamin, meaning your body does not store it and you need to be continually consuming it.
 It is recommended to digest it in food form rather than by pill or supplement.

 Below is an easy recipe that is a fall favorite with my family.
 It is something that we can indulge in but not feel guilty about.
-These paleo pumpkin waffles are perfect for an after workout meal or snack.
+For instance, these paleo pumpkin waffles are perfect for an after workout meal or snack.

 Paleo Pumpkin Waffles

-¼ cup coconut or almond milk (again, the less ingredients in the milk, the better)
+¼ cup coconut or almond milk (again, the fewer ingredients in the milk, the better)

 1 teaspoon vanilla extract